 Energy & Environment

-Arizona has made progress the past few years in establishing more types of affordable, reliable power, building the first renewable portfolio standard in the country, and aggressively pushing for higher energy-efficiency standards.
+Arizona has made great progress the past few years in establishing more types of affordable, reliable power, building the first renewable portfolio standard in the country, and aggressively pushing for higher energy-efficiency standards.

 I believe Washington must embrace a sound “all of the above” energy solution and take this approach to factories, power plants, and businesses across the country.

 Not only should we optimize the use of our traditional energy reserves, but we also should continue to expand into renewable energy resources such as wind, solar, hydro-electric, nuclear and geothermal power.
 We are seeing many different disruptive technologies and zero-emission facilities in production that we should be supporting across the United States.
-These are all vital to cleaning our environment, as well as the economic welfare and national security of the United States.
+These are all vital to cleaning our environment, as well as the economic welfare and national security of the United States

 The government must stop picking winners and losers in the industry.
 Each of these sources must stand on their own in the marketplace, without government-sponsored interference.
 More and more cities and towns within Congressional District 6 and around Arizona are changing their practices to better use the resources available in a long-lasting, renewable fashion-- there’s a chance for real change.